BuildFarBox/FarBox-Doc/docs/4 Advanced  API/5 other gateways.markdown

 - Cloud Service: Third party cloud service.
 Except Dropbox, other clouds are not supported yet
 - Token Status: if not `Normal`, please re-grant
-- Last Synced at: last time of connecting to the cloud servcie
+- Last Synced at: last time of connecting to the cloud service
 - Synced Times: times of connecting to the cloud service
 - Last Changed at: last time a file is changed
 - TimeZone: the timezone of current account